 Day 4: Calanoa

-Afternoon: visit to the crafts village of Macedonia.
+Breakfast and bird watching around the lodge.
+Visit to the village of Mocagua.
+Lunch in Calanoa.
+Afternoon we visit the crafts village of Macedonia.
 Crossing to the Peruvian shore, close to Cacao Island, for river dolphins watching.
-Evening: If the water level allows, visit to Mocagua island’s lagoon, and caimans watching.
-Return to Calanoa.
+In the evening if the water level allows, visit to Mocagua island’s lagoon,and caimans watching.

 Day 5: Calanoa